Adhisankar2022/SnoozForMe/README.md

-# 😴 Snooze For Me

-> Your personal alarm procrastinator

-Snooze For Me is an Android app that automatically presses the **"Remind me later"** button on your alarm notifications after a delay you choose.

-Because apparently even pressing Snooze is too much work.

----

-## 🎯 What Does It Do?

-Snooze For Me watches your alarm notifications and automatically triggers the **"Remind me later"** action after your selected delay.

-For example:

-**Alarm rings 🔔**

-↓

-Wait 10 seconds ⏱️

-↓

-**Snooze automatically 😴**

-No need to touch your phone.

----

-## ✨ Features

-- 😴 Automatic alarm snoozing
-- ⏱️ Customizable snooze delay
-- 🎚️ Delay from **1–60 seconds**
-- 🔘 Enable/disable the bot
-- 🔔 Notification Access status
-- 📊 Snooze counter
-- 📱 Simple and modern Android UI
-- 😂 Built for the Useless Hackathon

-### 🚧 Coming Soon

-- 🎬 Surprise meme/video after 3 snoozes
-- 🔊 Video with audio
-- 🤯 More ridiculous surprises

----

-## 🛠️ How It Works

-Snooze For Me uses Android's **Notification Listener Service**.

-When an alarm notification appears, the app checks its available notification actions.

-If it finds:

-> **Remind me later**

-the app waits for the number of seconds selected by the user and triggers that action automatically.

----

-## 📱 Setup

-### 1. Install the APK

-Download the latest APK from the **GitHub Releases** section.

-### 2. Open Snooze For Me

-Launch the app after installation.

-### 3. Enable Notification Access

-Tap:

-**Enable Notification Access**

-Then find **Snooze For Me** in Android's Notification Access settings and enable it.

-### 4. Choose Your Delay

-Use the slider to choose how long Snooze For Me should wait before automatically snoozing an alarm.

-You can choose between:

-**1–60 seconds**

-### 5. Enable the Bot

-Make sure the **Snooze For Me** switch is enabled.

-You're ready! 🎉

----

-## 😂 Example

-Imagine your alarm goes off at:

-**7:00 AM**

-You set the delay to:

-**10 seconds**

-At 7:00 AM:

-🔔 Alarm rings

-**Snooze For Me:**
-*"Don't worry bro, I got this."* 😴

-10 seconds later...

-💤 **Alarm snoozed automatically**

----

-## ⚠️ Important

-Snooze For Me requires **Notification Access** to detect and interact with alarm notifications.

-The app cannot automatically snooze alarms if Notification Access is disabled.

-The exact notification action may also depend on the alarm/clock application and Android version being used.

----

-## 🔐 Permissions

-Snooze For Me does not require your contacts, camera, microphone, or location.

-It requires:

-- 🔔 Notification Listener Access

-This allows the app to read notification information and interact with supported notification actions.

----

-## 🧑‍💻 Built With

-- **Kotlin**
-- **Android Studio**
-- **Jetpack Compose**
-- **Material 3**
-- **Android NotificationListenerService**

----

-## 🚀 Future Ideas

-- 🎬 Surprise video after 3 snoozes
-- 🔊 Custom meme sounds
-- 😂 Different memes for different snooze counts
-- 🏆 "Snooze Champion" statistics
-- 🤖 More chaotic alarm behavior

----

-## 🏆 Useless Hackathon

-Built for the **Useless Hackathon**.

-The goal?

-Make something completely unnecessary...

-but somehow useful. 😂

----

-## 📄 License

-This project is open source and available under the MIT License.
+## Basic Details

+# CLUS

+### Team Members
+Adhi Sankar A - [Carmel Collage of Engineering and Technology] Alex K V - [Carmel Collage of Engineering and Technology]

+### Project Description

+**Snooze For Me** is an Android app that automatically snoozes your alarm notifications so you don't have to lift a finger.

+Just choose how many seconds you want the app to wait, and Snooze For Me will detect the alarm and press **"Remind me later"** for you.
+Because apparently even pressing snooze is too much effort.

+### The Problem (that doesn't exist)

+Waking up is hard.

+But what's even harder?

+**Pressing the snooze button yourself.**

+Why should you waste precious energy reaching for your phone, finding the alarm, and pressing "Remind me later" when an app can do it for you?

+We identified this completely unnecessary problem and decided it absolutely needed solving.

+### The Solution (that nobody asked for)

+Introducing **Snooze For Me** — your personal alarm procrastinator.
+The app watches for supported alarm notifications and, after your chosen delay, automatically presses **"Remind me later"** on your behalf.

+So when your alarm goes:

+ **ALARM!**

+Snooze For Me:

+> "Don't worry, I've got this."

+ *waits a few seconds*

+ **Snoozed.**

+Because if technology can't help us avoid waking up, what's the point?

+# Installation

+1. Download the latest **Snooze For Me APK** from the **Releases** section of this repository.

+2. Install the APK on your Android device.

+3. Open **Snooze For Me**.

+4. Tap **Enable Notification Access**.

+5. Find **Snooze For Me** in the Notification Access settings and enable it.

+6. Return to the app and make sure it shows **Connected**.

+7. Set your preferred **Snooze Delay** between 1 and 60 seconds.

+8. Turn on the **Snooze For Me** switch.

+The app is now ready to automatically snooze supported alarm notifications.

+# Run

+### Using Android Studio

+1. Clone or download this repository.
+2. Open the project in **Android Studio**.
+3. Allow Android Studio to sync the Gradle files.
+4. Connect an Android device or start an Android Emulator.
+5. Enable **USB Debugging** on the Android device if required.
+6. Select the device from the device selector in Android Studio.
+7. Click the **Run** button.
+8. Once the app is installed, open **Snooze For Me**.
+9. Enable **Notification Access** from the app.
+10. Set the desired snooze delay and enable the bot.

+### Using the APK

+Alternatively, download the latest APK from the **Releases** section and install it directly on an Android device.

+After installation, open the app and enable **Notification Access** before using the automatic snooze feature.